richelbilderbeek/babette_article/response_letter/response_letter.md

 > so I suggest that this argument should be required rather than optional.
 > At least here in "Usage" a value for this argument should be included.

-This point has been mentioned by the rOpenSci code reviewers and has already been addressed.
-Using the `rappdirs` package, folder names can be made paltform independent.
+This point was also mentioned by rOpenSci code reviewers and has been addressed.
+Using the `rappdirs` package, folder names can be made platform independent.
-Since then, `babette` is tested to build and pass all test under both Windows and Linux.
+Since then, `babette` has been tested to build and pass all tests under both Windows and Linux.

 > Page 6, lines 151-155: For parameters which are changed only using a scale operator,
 > and not a random walk or uniform operator, values less than 0 are never proposed.